VictorHachard/VictorHachard.github.io/_notes/odoo-sort-field-with other-field-in-tree-view.md

 categories: ['Odoo']
 ---

-## Sort by a field with a other field in an Odoo tree view

 The Odoo model has the following fields:

 - name: Char field representing the name of the file.